|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 290 should be 400% faster than the Radeon HD 6750 1GB overall, due to its higher data rate. (explain)
+Memory BandwidthThe Radeon R9 290 should in theory be a lot faster than the Radeon HD 6750 1GB overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison